March 15, 2022 9 min read

 The easiest way to do this is by dropping your bench press weight way down and getting in a lot of reps the day after you do your normal chest workout.
 Remember not to overload yourself if you’re going to implement feeder exercises.
 It’s tempting to use this as an additional opportunity to get your heaviest lifts in, but that’s going to become a fast lane to failure.

-This means that feeder workouts can be perfect for anybody, or the thing that ruins an otherwise perfect routine.
+This means that feeder workouts can be perfect for anybody, or the thing that ruins an otherwise perfect routine if you overwork those muscles.
 They’re only going to help if you’re selecting the right problem areas and isolating them effectively.

-Feeder workouts will help you boost your overall strength, allowing you to continue your strength training, and keep your progression up.
-The results you get from these supplemental exercises lie in their cumulative effect.
+Feeder workouts will help you boost your overall strength, and the results you get from these supplemental exercises lie in their cumulative effect.

 They teach you about the mechanics of your body in a way that other workouts don’t tend to allow for, and you’ll learn how to lift more effectively if you take the kind of deep dive into your anatomy that feeder workouts are secretly asking you to.
 So, feel free to take on this challenge if you’re going to face it honestly.